 This unit of competency has been designed to provide learners with the skills and knowledge required to facilitate the empowerment of people with disability, through the delivery of services driven by a person-centred, rights-based approach.
 Download the Trainer's Manual here, the Learner Guide and...

-Almost 4 million Australians live with disabilities.
+Introduction Almost 4 million Australians live with disabilities.
 If we add families, friends and colleagues, the number of people affected by disability is larger still.
+These lessons fit within the Years 7-8 Health and Physical Education curriculum.
+They are based on the Australian Human Rights...

-Young people in the workplace contains a series of activities and resources to help students explore the issues around workplace discrimination.
-The activities help students to draw comparisons between the dramatised workplace issues and their personal experiences by looking at how concepts of...
+Young people in the workplace Download complete resource in PDF or Word Young people in the workplace contains a series of activities and resources to help students explore the issues around workplace discrimination.
+The activities help students to draw comparisons between the dramatised workplace...

-All people – no matter their age, sex, colour, religion or where they live – have the same basic needs to live a healthy life.
-These needs include food, shelter, education, healthcare and freedom from persecution and discrimination.
+Child rights Subjects: Civics and Citizenship, Society and Environment Level: Year 5 and up (10 years and up) Time needed: 1 - 4 lessons All people – no matter their age, sex, colour, religion or where they live – have the same basic needs to live a healthy life.
+These needs include food, shelter...

-This education resource is designed to complement the publication Voices of Australia: 30 years since the Racial Discrimination Act.
-The publication is available at: www.humanrights.gov.au/racial_discrimination/voices.
+back to download resources Voices of Australia Download complete resource in PDF or Word This education resource is designed to complement the publication Voices of Australia: 30 years since the Racial Discrimination Act.
+The stories in the Voices of Australia publication remind us that Australia is...